-Turnip & Carrot Mash with Rum
+Turnip and Carrot Mash with Rum

 A close up view of turnip and carrot mash in a bowl with melted butter on top